 Hey everyone!
 Today we’re going to talk about the importance of the Cerrado, and by extent, baru trees.

-This savanna is a mesh of four different vegetations: forest savanna, wooded savanna, park savanna and gramineous-woody savanna.
+What we call “Cerrado” is actually a mesh of four different vegetations: forest savanna, wooded savanna, park savanna and gramineous-woody savanna.
 Baru trees and other deep-rooted wild species grow in all of these, which feed and harbor the fauna, protect the soil against erosion and allow for rain to enter the soil.

-The Cerrado is an important receiver, keeper, and disperser of water to very important watersheds in the continent, namely the Amazon, Prata and São Francisco Basins.
+Thus the Cerrado is an important receiver, keeper, and disperser of water to very important watersheds in the continent, namely the Amazon, Prata and São Francisco Basins.
 It acts like a sponge through an “inverted forest” of deep roots.
-This allows the savanna to stay alive by slowly releasing water until the rain is back, as it gets extremely dry on the surface during the southern hemisphere winter.
+This allows the savanna to stay alive by slowly releasing water until the rain season comes back, as it gets extremely dry on the surface during the southern hemisphere winter.

 You can see the extent of the Cerrado in Brazil (in brighter color) and its water on the map below: